IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 I like how a latke and a tortilla are essentially made from the same five glorious things-- potato, egg, onion, salt and oil.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 21:25 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 21:25 (one month ago)

 US chips and gnocchi are the only two things I would vote for.
 I can't stand potatoes unless their default texture/flavor has been fried or processed out of them I guess.